tierryray/linkapi/README.md

 > You must keep the command running in the port 4000 for the project to consume the api.

+### RUNNING THE PROJECT

+Just run the folowwing command:

+`yarn start` or `npm start`

+This command will automatically open the browser on `http://localhost:3000`.

 ### TECHNOLOGIES

 | TECH                 | LINK                                                       |